rcmdnk/footnote-extra/README.md

 so that you don't need to fix numbers by yourself when you want to insert new footnote before other footnotes.

-In the post you want to use footnote-extra, do not use any footnote-octopress tags or PHP Markdown Extra's footnote syntax itself.
+In the post for which you want to use footnote-extra, do not use any footnote-octopress tags or PHP Markdown Extra's footnote syntax itself.